atifkhan916/devops/README.md

+To run your application locally you have to run this commond go run main.go

+And hit the browser with http://localhost:12345/metrics

 To run a Go application using systemd, you can follow these steps:

 1. Create a systemd unit file: Create a new file in the /etc/systemd/system directory with a name ending in .service (e.g. my-go-app.service).
 This file will define the systemd service that will run your Go application.